AdobeDocs/internal-test.en/help/test-guide/click-to-zoom.md

 See the above right-aligned image.

-## Snowflake Access Link {#snowflake-access-link}
+## Widget Access Link {#widget-access-link}

-To access your Snowflake data warehouse, you'll need to navigate to the specific URL for your Snowflake account.
+To access your Widget data warehouse, you'll need to navigate to the specific URL for your Widget account.
 You can find this access link by logging into Marketo Measure and following the steps below to navigate to the Data Warehouse information page.

 1. ### Image click to zoom